 The HADDPS instruction performs a single-precision addition on contiguous data elements.
-The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the third and fourth elements of the first operand; the third by adding the first and second elements of the second operand; and the fourth by adding the third and fourth elements of the second operand.
+The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the third and fourth elements of the first operand; the third by adding the first and second elements of the second operand; and the fourth by adding the third and fourth elements of the third and fourth elements.

-- HADDPS OperandA, OperandB - OperandA (128 bits, four data elements): 3_a, 2_a, 1_a, 0_a - OperandB (128 bits, four data elements): 3_h, 2_h, 1_h, 0_h - Result (Stored in OperandA): 3_b+2_b , 1_b+0_b , 3_a+2_a , 1_a+0_a
+- HADDPS OperandA, OperandB - OperandA (128 bits, four data elements): 3_a, 2_a, 1_a, 0_a - OperandB (128 bits, four data elements): 3_b, 2_b, 1_b, 0_b - Result (Stored in OperandA): 3_b+2_b , 1_b+0_b , 3_a+2_a , 1_a+0_a

 The HSUBPS instruction performs a single-precision subtraction on contiguous data elements.
-The first data element of the result is obtained by subtracting the second element of the first operand from the first element of the first operand; the second element by subtracting the fourth element of the first operand from the third element of the first operand; the third by subtracting the second element of the second operand from the first element of the second operand; and the fourth by subtracting the fourth element of the second operand from the third element of the second operand.
+The first data element of the result is obtained by subtracting the second element of the first operand from the first element of the first operand; the second element by subtracting the fourth element of the first operand from the third element of the first operand; the third by subtracting the second element of the second operand from the first element of the second operand from the fourth by subtracting the fourth element of the second operand from the third element of the second operand from the first element of the second operand from the third element of the second operand from the third element of the second operand.

-- HSUBPS OperandA, OperandB - OperandA (128 bits, four data elements): 3_a, 2_a, 1_a, 0_a - OperandB (128 bits, four data elements): 3_h, 2_h, 1_h, 0_h - Result (Stored in OperandA): 2_b - 3_b , 0_b - 1_b , 2_a - 3_a , 0_a - 1_a
+- HSUBPS OperandA, OperandB - OperandA (128 bits, four data elements): 3_a , 2_a , 1_a , 0_a - OperandB (128 bits, four data elements): 3_b , 2_b , 1_b , 0_b - Result (Stored in OperandA): 2_b - 3_b , 0_b - 1_b , 2_a - 3_a , 0_a - 1_a

 The HADDPD instruction performs a double-precision addition on contiguous data elements.
-The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the first and second elements of the second operand.
+The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the first and second elements.

-- HADDPD OperandA, OperandB - OperandA (128 bits, two data elements): 1_a, 0_a - OperandB (128 bits, two data elements): 1_b, 0_b - Result (Stored in OperandA): 1_b+0_b, 1_a+0_a
+- HADDPD OperandA, OperandB - OperandA (128 bits, two data elements): 1_a, 0_a - OperandB (128 bits, two data elements): 1_b, 0_b - Result (Stored in OperandA): 1_b+0_b , 1_a+0_a